NightWalker110/Rock-Paper-Scissor/README.md

 # Rock-Paper-Scissor
-This is a basic rock paper scissor game using python
+This is a basic rock paper scissor game using python.